Courses

 TBD

-SW 353 - Social Work Practice III: Groups
+SW 354 - Macro Social Work Practice

 This course prepares students to plan for, assess, facilitate, and evaluate social work practice with groups.
 Students will develop an understanding of the developmental stages of groups, roles among group members, and the function of mutual aid.